 allow companies that intend to create quality new jobs in the State of Ohio to benefit from a credit on their taxes due to the State.
 A business must finalize an agreement prior to the creation of the jobs.

 The Ohio Regional “166″ Loan Program assists growing businesses in acquiring machinery, equipment, and real estate through a partnership between business owners, conventional bank financing, and HCDC.
 The Ohio Regional 166 Loan is an attractive, fixed-interest rate loan with a lower down payment.
 The interest rate is typically 2/3rds of the current prime rate.
 The Program offers up to a 15-year term for real estate and up to a 7-year term for machinery and equipment (unless appraised for a longer life).
 Monthly payments are lower, so businesses can keep their cash for working capital.
 The borrower must contribute at least 10% of the project cost in cash.
 HCDC provides up to 40% of the project cost up to a $500,000 loan.
 A private lender provides the balance on a shared first-lien basis.

 SBA 504 Loan Program:

-The U.S. Small Business Administration (SBA) 504 loan program provides small and medium-size businesses with long-term, low, fixed-rate financing for owner-occupied commercial real estate and heavy machinery projects.
-The inspiration behind the SBA 504 loan is to promote business investment and job creation by providing access to low down payment financing, so that small businesses can preserve cash to operate their business.
+The U.S. Small Business Administration (SBA) 504 loan program provides small and medium-sized businesses with long-term, low, fixed-rate financing for owner-occupied commercial real estate and heavy machinery projects.
+The inspiration behind the SBA 504 loan is to promote business investment and job creation by providing access to low down payment financing, so those small businesses can preserve cash to operate their business.

-For more information please contact: Daniel Ferguson, HCDC Economic Development, firstname.lastname@example.org or call (513) 458-2226
+For more information please contact: Daniel Ferguson, HCDC Economic Development, at firstname.lastname@example.org or call (513) 458-2226